JvanKatwijk/qt-dab/README.md

 to Qt6.
 While AppImages are built with "old" library versions, AppImage is and will be compiled with Qt5.

-To proceed, the current version in the branch "qt6-dab" is parametersized on the Qt version, and will compile with both Qt5 and Qt6 (with qwt 6.20) Parameterization will remain until the AppImages can be made with Qt6.
+To proceed, the current version  is parametersized on the Qt version, and will compile with both Qt5 and Qt6 (with qwt 6.20) Parameterization will remain until the AppImages can be made with Qt6.

-While the Qt6 based version for Linux works fine, there are some issues with the windows version, probably caused by problems with the required dll's The branch "master" will remain unaltered until the changes to the qt6-branch are complete and properly functioning windows versions can be made.
+While the Qt6 based version for Linux works fine, there are some issues with the windows version, probably caused by problems with the required dll's The Windows versions are compiled with Qt5 still.

 ------------------------------------------------------------------------